AY2324S2-CS2103T-T09-4/tp/docs/UserGuide.md

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

-   - `list` : Lists all contacts.

-   - `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the Address Book.

-   - `delete 3` : Deletes the 3rd contact shown in the current list.

-   - `clear` : Deletes all contacts.
+   - `/list_student` : View the list of all students available.

+   - `/add_student /name Dohn Joe /email johndoe@gmail.com /id A0123456A /tc CS2103T T09` : Adds a new student contact with all the details that have been specified to the relevant module and tutorial class.

+   - `/delete_student /id A0259209B | /delete_student /email johndoe@gmail.com` : Deletes a student contact with email `johndoe@gmail.com` or id `A0259209B`.

+   - `/search_student /id A0123456A` : Searches for a student with id `A0123456A`.

+   - `/add_class CS2103T T09` : Adds a new tutorial class `T09` under the module `2103T`.

-   - `exit` : Exits the app.
+   - `/delete_class CS2103T T09` : Deletes a tutorial class `T09` under the module `2103T`.

+   - `/list_class` : List of all tutorial classes available.

 1. Refer to the [Features](#features) below for details of each command.